How to read TAB

 Why Timing Matters

-In guitar playing, we have lots of little techniques which make the overall sound better, like bending or hammer-ons/pull-offs or even slides.
-All of these can be easily written out in tab.
+Let’s start with the major little techniques which make the guitar unique.
+I’m talking, of course about bending or hammer-ons/pull-offs or even slides.
+All of these can be easily written out in TAB.

 Hammer-ons and Pull-offs are easier to write.
 H is for Hammer-on, P is for Pull-off.
 When writing either or a string of both (like the third bar), remember to group the TAB with a bracket over the top.